Propa-Punam/Classification-of-apple-leaf-disease-/README.md

 ## Description

-This project aims to classify mango leaf diseases using a combination of ResNet and Vision Transformer (ViT) models.
+This project aims to classify apple leaf diseases using a combination of ResNet and Vision Transformer (ViT) models.
 The hybrid architecture leverages the strengths of both convolutional neural networks and transformer-based models for improved feature extraction and classification performance.

 ## Features